mwierzchowski/dummy-service/README.md

 - `bootRun` - starts application (compiles and builds code if needed)

-Since application to start requires development tools to be up and running, one may combine Gradle tasks to launch complete development environment with a single command:
+Since application to start requires development tools to be up and running, one may combine Gradle tasks to launch complete development environment with a single command, e.g.:
 ```
 ./gradlew composeUp bootRun
 ```